project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 ## Sunbird Portal Setup

-To setup the Sunbird portal successfully, follow these steps sequentially:
+To run the Sunbird portal successfully, follow these steps sequentially:

-1. Check for the pre-requisites
+1. Ensure that you meet the prerequisites
-2. Setup
+2. Follow the instructions in Setup
-3. Configure Backend Service Stack
+3. Configure Backend Services Stack
 4. Edit the Application Configuration file
 5. Run the Application

 ### Prerequisites

-Check the following pre-requisites before installing and running the Sunbird-player application:
+Ensure that you meet the following prerequisites before installing and running the Sunbird-player application:

 1. **Software dependencies**
 	* [Node](https://nodejs.org/en/download/){:target="_blank"} - install the latest release of 8.11.2 LTS series

 2. **API Keys**

-This installation guide will use a cloud hosted Sunbird APIs for which an API key is needed.
+**Note:** This installation guide will use a cloud hosted Sunbird APIs for which an API key is needed.

 - For getting an API key you should send an email to: info@sunbird.org.